Dark Blooms. Neckpiece. Recycled plastic bags, found and dyed fishing line

 Image courtesy Henrik Kerstens

-Big brooch - plastic checkout bags, found and dyed fishing line, wax thread
+Dark Blooms - Big brooch - recycled plastic bags and found and dyed fishing line

 Armpiece - recycled supermarket plastic bags, found and dyed fishing line, recycled 18 ct. rose gold